Explosives Make It Possible

 From the tooth paste you use in the morning to the salt on your evening meal, it's easy to take for granted the many products brought to us with explosives.

-In fact, every American born today will require 3.6 million pounds of minerals, metals and fuels in a lifetime.
+In fact, Americans born today will require 3.6 million pounds of minerals, metals and fuels in a lifetime.
 Explosives have no substitute in the modern world.
 Without them, the pace of progress would slacken.
 In an era dependent upon power for continued progress, explosives will continue to play a vital role.

 IME has developed a brochure highlighting some of these benefits and servces